makersacademy/takeaway-challenge/planning_notes.md

 user starts a new order
 choose item from menu
 add item & quantity to order
-  calculate cost: item price * quantity add item to current order add cost of item to total
+  if current_order is empty - start new order calculate cost: item price * quantity add item to current order add cost of item to total